Digital Twin Evolution for Sustainable Smart Ecosystems: Conclusion

 \section{Conclusion}

-This article provides a case-based introduction to the 7R taxonomy of digital twin evolution.
-We focused on the role of software engineering in the key tasks outlined by the taxonomy (i.e., its R-imperatives).
+This paper provides a case-based introduction to the application of the 7R taxonomy of digital twin evolution.
+We focus on the role of software engineering in the key tasks outlined by the taxonomy (i.e., its R-imperatives).

-There are a number of benefits software engineers can gain from using the taxonomy.
-By explaining evolution scenarios through the taxonomy, a more comprehensive account of the evolutionary scenario can be given, and a better understanding of its impact can be fostered.
-Specifically, software engineers will gain a better understanding of their roles, typical tasks, and involvement in R-imperatives.
-By mapping the taxonomy onto the internal processes of a company, the taxonomy can be extended to a framework, and the end-to-end evolutionary loops become easier to externalize and analyze.
-Ultimately, the taxonomy fosters better decisions in a convoluted problem space in which software engineers are key to success.